Feeding Tubes for ALS

-If you are able to meet with the surgeon before the tube is put in, ask to see the type of tube you will have.
+If you are able to meet with the doctor performing the procedure before the feeding tube is put in, ask to see the type of tube you will have.
 If not, ask the nurse afterwards.
 Knowing what the whole thing looks like, inside and outside parts, is reassuring in its simplicity and the knowledge that you don't have to be an engineer to understand how it works and how to troubleshoot problems.

 The first tube may be a single tube or may contain another separate tube inside it.
 At the top of the tube are one or two ports.
 Note: These are the most common configurations for the first tube, but there are other types.
 Again, knowing which type you have and being given the package it came in, complete with an illustration of the tube, is very helpful.

 A single port tube is used when the tube feeding will be given slowly from a bag.
 It can be run through a pump that will deliver a precise amount of feeding per hour.
 This is handy for patients who don't tolerate getting a large amount of feeding at once.
 A low tech way of doing this is to use a clamp on the tube to adjust the flow to a rate the patient can tolerate.